affise/affise-web-sdk/README.md

 Build sdk files:

+`npm install --legacy-peer-deps`
 `npm run build`

-Set the file bundle.js from dist folder to <head></head> of HTML page
+Set the file affise-web-sdk.js from dist folder to <head></head> of HTML page

 Configure the SDK before doing any tracking: